taminater/LEAPs/content/leaps/LEAP-29.md

 <!--This is a high level overview of *how* the LEAP will solve the problem.
 The overview should clearly describe how the new feature will be implemented.-->
 This LEAP establishes a Treasury Council with four members voted on by LYRA token holders.
 The Treasury Council will sit for six calendar months, after which a new Treasury Council will be elected.
 The election will hold the same rules as the Lyra’s Council and GrantsDAO elections. see [LEAP-15](https://leaps.lyra.finance/leaps/leap-15).

 The Treasury Council has been delegated the power to spend and manage treasury funds by the Lyra Council’s approval of this LEAP and elected by the holders of LYRA.
 The Treasury Council will have the responsibility to make strategic decisions for the duration of the epoch.
-If the TC does not perform well or within the best interest of LYRA Holders for any reason, their powers may be revoked through a LEAP by Super Majority vote of first Council and then LYRA Holders.
+If the TC does not perform well or is within the best interest of LYRA Holders for any reason, their powers may be revoked through a LEAP by the Super Majority vote of first Council and then LYRA Holders.

 This LEAP places the following functions of the Lyra DAO under the control of the Treasury Council:

 1. Treasury Management